-When you rent you can’t do much more than paint and sometimes not even that.
+When you rent you can not do much more than paint and sometimes not even that.
 When you own your own house, the sky’s the limit!
 Floors, walls, ceilings… basically everything can be modified to suit your personal taste.

 Ready To Buy Your First House: Tired of Wasting Money

 This sign might seem obvious but until you’ve owned your own house, you probably are not familiar with how owning a house can save you money.
 There are actually a couple of ways.

 First, there’s a very, large tax deduction, that only homeowners get, on their mortgage interest.
 Depending on your situation, this could save you thousands of dollars in taxes each year.

 Second, believe it or not, houses appreciate in value over time.
 Crazy, right?
 Buy a house for $200,000, live in it for five years and this home, now older, is actually worth more!
 Let’s see if your apartment lease can do that.

 The starting point, of course, is to compare the details of owning a particular house against renting a particular apartment.
 Gather all the numbers and compare those costs.

 If you’d like to go into more detail on this topic, visit this Rent or Buy in Louisville KY? article I wrote last month.